 Monthly protection order (for domestic violence, anti-harassment, and sexual assault) filings from the Washington Administrative Office of the Courts (AOC) show the initiation of a court case by formal submission.
 Year-over-year percent change of monthly juvenile offender filings (regardless of most serious charge) decreased from March 2020 - May 2020.
+Note that the "Stay Home, Stay Healthy" order and associated court closures may impact court filing data.
 While monthly filings of protection orders for anti-harassment and sexual assault fluctuated from May 2020 to July 2020, a consistent decrease for monthly filings of protection orders was present from August 2020 to February 2021.
-Most recently in June 2021, there was a year-over-year percent decrease for anti-harassment/stalking (-3%) and domestic violence (-25%) protection orders, while sexual assault protection orders showed a year-over-year percent increase (150%) (Graph 19).
+Most recently, June 2021 presented a decrease in the year-over-year percent change for anti-harassment/stalking (-3%) and domestic violence (-25%) protection orders, while sexual assault protection orders showed an increase in percent change (150%).
+(Graph 19).